The Junior Year Experience (JRYE) program at UT Dallas provides tools that will empower juniors to:

 - Submit the Free Application for Federal Student Aid (FAFSA) in January.

-- Check the UT Dallas scholarship website to determine your eligibility for institutional scholarships and third-party scholarships.
+- Check the UT Dallas scholarships website to determine your eligibility for institutional scholarships and third-party scholarships.

 - Find and take advantage of opportunities to develop the skills employers seek when hiring graduates.